-How Vision 2020 is Increasing the Cost of Becoming a Physical Therapist
+How Vision 2020 increased the cost of becoming a physical therapist

-The Commission on Accreditation in Physical Therapy Education (CAPTE) has an excellent report on metrics for education in the PT profession.
+The Commission on Accreditation in Physical Therapy Education (CAPTE) has an excellent report on metrics for PT education.

-In this report, they list the median total direct costs of becoming a DPT at $58,074 for a public in-state program and $105,817 for a private school program.
-These figures do not include the cost of borrowing to pay for rent, health insurance, food, transportation, and other expenses though.
+In this report, it lists the median total direct costs of becoming a DPT at $66,074 for a public in-state program and $113,497 for a private school program.
+These figures do not include the cost of borrowing to pay for rent, health insurance, food, transportation and other expenses.
 The figures also do not include the costs of interest and origination fees.

 Since there is a long history of physical therapy salaries increasing at roughly the rate of inflation, I do not expect to see a huge payoff for the student on the switch to the DPT degree.
 My guess is that most of the economic benefits will go to established players in the physical therapy profession.